Mark-Cooper-Janssen-Vooles/k8s-training/README.md

 - Test a pod:
   - Get the IP of the pod: `kubectl get pods -o wide`
   - run curl to test one of the pods: `kubectl run -it --rm mark-curl --image=curlimages/curl --restart=Never -- sh`
-    - this spins a new pod up, in this case called "mark", the `--rm` means to remove the pod after it exists, and to not restart it. the `sh` means to start an interactive shell session
+    - this spins a new pod up, in this case called "mark", the `--rm` means to remove the pod after it exits, and to not restart it. the `sh` means to start an interactive shell session
     - inside the shell session, run `curl <whatever one of the pods ip's were>:8080/quote`. it shouls respond with a quote.
     - `exit`
 - Delete a pod